oSoc19/opt-hopper-frontend/Project_description.md

 Bike for Brussels Route Planner

 Popular routeplanner apps often do not consider bike-friendly routes and therefore are not optimal to use when cycling in the city.
-We are building a routeplanning app for bikers in Brussels that considers cycling infrastructure, road quality and other criteria to provide the best route to get to where you want to go.
+We are building a routeplanning app for bikers that considers cycling infrastructure, road quality and other criteria to provide the best route to get to where you want to go.

-The route planner can be found here: https://bike4brussels.osm.be/
+The route planner can be found here: https://http://cycling-backend.anyways.eu/

 - Profiles

-Bike for Brussels Route Planner offers the user to choose between 4 profiles: Fast, Balanced, Relaxed, Networks.
+The Cycling Planner offers the user to choose between 4 profiles: Fast, Balanced, Relaxed, Networks.

 -- Fast